-You are cordially invited to join us for our 2018 annual meeting of stockholders, which will be held on Wednesday, May 23, 2018 at [: a.m./p.m.]
-Pacific Time.
-The meeting will be conducted completely as a virtual meeting via the internet at [].
+You are cordially invited to join us for our 2018 annual meeting of stockholders, which will be held on Wednesday, May 23, 2018 at 4:30 p.m.
+Eastern Time.
+The meeting will be conducted completely as a virtual meeting via the internet at www.virtualshareholdermeeting.com/RSLS2018.
 Holders of record of our common stock as of April 19, 2018, are entitled to notice of and to vote at the 2018 annual meeting.